Ellipsis-Labs/plasma/README.md

 # Plasma

 Plasma is a reference implementation of a sandwich-resistant AMM for the Solana blockchain.
+It is deployed on Solana's mainnet-beta at `srAMMzfVHVAtgSJc8iH6CfKzuWuUTzLHVCE81QU1rgi` with a verified build.

 The underlying mechanism was originally described in a [post from Umbra Research](https://www.umbraresearch.xyz/writings/sandwich-resistant-amm).